aakashtripathi/slsa/securing-software-supply-chains-with-slsa.md

 - Availability ensures that the package remains buildable and maintainable in the future, and that all code and change history are accessible for investigations and incident response.

 ---

+## Tracks & Levels

+SLSA is spoken of in terms of *tracks* & *levels*.
+In a SLSA framework, each track concentrates on a specific facet of the software supply chain, such as the Build Track.
+While SLSA v1.0 encompasses solely the Build Track, forthcoming iterations will introduce additional tracks addressing various aspects of the software supply chain, such as the management of source code.

+In each track, ascending levels signify progressively strengthened security measures.
+While higher levels offer enhanced protection against supply chain threats, they also entail higher implementation expenses.
+Lower SLSA levels are tailored for easier adoption, albeit with relatively modest security assurances.
+SLSA 0 is occasionally applied to software lacking any SLSA level compliance.

+The combination of tracks and levels provides a convenient framework for assessing whether software satisfies particular criteria.
+For instance, labeling an artifact as meeting SLSA Build Level 3 communicates that the software was constructed adhering to industry-endorsed security practices, guarding against specific supply chain vulnerabilities.